meizabel/documentation/biz-model/commands.md

 Each command has additional attributes that are *required* from the business logic stand point and  are not obligatory from the [protocol](https://developers.google.com/protocol-buffers/docs/proto#customoptions) stand point.

-Spine  supports an automatic command validation a `Message` level.
+Spine  supports an automatic command validation on a `Message` level.
 In case you need more sophisticated validation, it can be implemented manually for the objects that handle a command — [Process Manager](../java/process-manager.md) or [Aggregate](../java/aggregate.md) and so on.
 ## Command Validator